vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/056/01_ka_IM.md

 title = "01"

 +++
-Ge takes cd to be the answer to the question in ab, but since vs. 2 seems more directly responsive to the question, I take cd here as simply further specification of the subject of the question.
+Geldner takes cd to be the answer to the question in ab, but since vs. 2 seems more directly responsive to the question, I take cd here as simply further specification of the subject of the question.

 Unusually, īm has no acc. function; there is no possible accusative role it could fill.